scij/msm/com.senacor.msm.norm/README.md

 The next layer is the NORM library, a C implementation of the NORM protocol.
 A Java JNI wrapper provides an object abstraction at the Java level.

-_com.senacor.msm.norm_ starts above this level by wrapping the Java API into a Clojure API (which btw. gets rid of the objects and creating a limited functional flavour).
+_com.senacor.msm_ starts above this level by wrapping the Java API into a Clojure API (which btw. gets rid of the objects and creating a limited functional flavour).
 The Async Adapter is made up of the three namespaces: sender and receiver map clojure.core.async channels to NORM streams.
 The channels accept and return byte arrays containing the NORM payload.
 The control namespace deals with NORM's event-loop mapping it to another async _control_ channel which